 Sales managers direct organizations' sales teams.
-They set sales goals, analyze data, and develop training programs for the organization’s sales representatives.
+They set sales goals, analyze data, and develop training programs for organizations’ sales representatives.

-Sales managers are often required to travel.
-Most sales managers work full time, and long hours, including evenings and weekends, are common.
+Sales managers often are required to travel.
+Most sales managers work full time, and they often have to work additional hours on evenings and weekends.

 Most sales managers have a bachelor’s degree and work experience as a sales representative.

-Employment of sales managers is expected to grow 12 percent from 2010 to 2020, about as fast as the average for all occupations.
-As the economy grows, organizations will focus on generating new sales through more effective sales management.
+Employment of sales managers is projected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment growth of these managers will depend primarily on growth or contraction in the industries that employ them.

 Compare the job duties, education, job growth, and pay of sales managers with similar occupations.